cherab/core/docs/source/installation_and_structure.rst

 **3a.
 Atomic Data Providers:** Almost all of the plasma emission models implemented in CHERAB require some type of atomic data for their calculations.
-The base types of reaction rates and photon emissivity coefficients are defined in the Core API Module, `cherab-core <https://pypi.org/project/cherab>`_.
-A default atomic data source module based on the `OpenADAS project <http://open.adas.ac.uk/>`_, is included in the code package.
+The base types of reaction rates and photon emissivity coefficients are defined in the Core API Module, `cherab <https://pypi.org/project/cherab>`_.
+A default atomic data source module based on the `OpenADAS project <http://open.adas.ac.uk/>`_, is included in the package.
 In future other atomic data sources, such as the ALADDIN database for example, could be made available through additional packages.